 But What is Terroir?

-I had my first taste of the concept, and it is a rather holistic concept, when we did a house sit in the Cahors region of Southern France.
-I was talking to a neighbour and mentioned that I liked Malbec, which was also the wine from the Cahors region.
+I had my first taste of this rather holistic concept when we did a house sit in the Cahors region of Southern France.
+I was talking to a neighbour and mentioned that I liked Malbec.
+Malbec is the type of wine from the Cahors region.
 Malbec is to Cahors as Chardonnay is to Chablis.
 Confusing?
 You betcha.
 But hang in there.

 But is it all about Terroir?

 Essentially, yes.
 Without the base ingredient of grapes, there is no wine.
-The wine maker has something to do with it, but the raw ingredients, eg the grapes, really differ in taste from place to place and this is what sets wines, of a particular grape variety, apart.
-It is this place, this combination of location (south facing, elevation, steep slope…), soil type, weather, and more that makes up the concept of ‘Terroir’.
+The wine maker has something to do with it of course.
+But the raw ingredients, eg the grapes, really differ in taste from place to place and this is what sets wines of a singular grape variety apart.
+It is this place, or rather, this combination of location (south facing, elevation, steep slope…), soil type, weather, and more that makes up the concept of ‘Terroir’.

-So, when one mentions ‘Chablis’ there is an expectation of a type of Chardonnay.
-This is because the soil around Chablis is from an ancient sea bed of limestone and fossilized oysters.
-If you have ever tasted Chablis you realise there is a freshness, not oak-y, but rather minerally aspect to it.
-When you think about the soil the vines are growing in, the taste starts to make sense.
+So, when one mentions ‘Chablis’ there is an expectation of a certain type, style, or flavour if you prefer, of Chardonnay.
+This is because the soil around Chablis is from an ancient sea bed of limestone and fossilized sea shells.
+If you have ever tasted Chablis you realise there is a freshness, not oak-y, but rather minerally aspect to the taste.
+When you think about the soil the vines are growing in, that taste starts to make sense.

 Let’s not forget the Weather

-Chablis is in the northern end of Burgundy, a long north-south region (like a county) between Paris and Switzerland.
+Chablis is in the northern end of Burgundy.
+Burgundy, or Bourgogne in French, is a long north-south region or county between Paris and Switzerland.
 This area is a lot cooler than the south of France, with very changeable weather.
 Hail in June or even August is not unheard of and why these wines are so valued.
 They are up against it weather wise compared to their southern neighbours.

 In fact last year the weather was so terrible, with late frosts, hail in June and then rain, rain, rain, that many vineyards didn’t produce grapes or grapes of a quality that you would want to make wine out of.
-We had no harvest in our own vineyard in 2016.
-It is natural events such as these that explain why one years wine could taste better than an other.
+We had no harvest at all in our own vineyard in 2016 due to weather.
+It is natural events such as these that explain why one years wine could taste better than another.

 Go on, have a Taste

 If you have never been to a wine tasting, I truly recommend it.
 My personal favourite is a comparison of one type of grape variety.
 Why not try it yourself?
 It’s a great theme for a dinner party with some friends.
-Gather 4 or 5 bottles of Chardonnay, each from a different country (hint, hint, make sure one is from Chablis) and blind taste them.
-You will be amazed at the difference.
+Gather 4 or 5 bottles of Chardonnay, each from a different country.
+(Hint, hint, make sure one is from Chablis.)
+Now blind taste them.
+You will be amazed at the differences.
 See if you can tell by taste which were made in hot climates, which were grown in a rich or mineral soil.